Pro Forms

 You can choose between the following options:

-If you choose the Update Password method, you can also use the following options:
+If you choose the Update Password method, you can also use these options:

 As we already mentioned, it’s always recommended to send the password reset link via email to the user.
 This way an individual token is generated for each user and the user can set a new password on his own.